Jared Verse: College career

 Verse redshirted his freshman season at Albany.
 He made 22 tackles with 10 tackles for loss and four sacks over four games during his redshirt freshman season, which was shortened and played in early 2021 due to the COVID-19 pandemic.
 He was named second-team All-Colonial Athletic Association (CAA) and won the conference's Defensive Rookie of the Year award.
-In 2021, Verse was named first-team All-CAA after finishing the season with 75 tackles, 21.5 tackles for loss, 14.5 sacks, and two forced fumbles.
+In 2021, Verse was named first-team All-CAA after finishing the season with 53 tackles, 11.5 tackles for loss, 9.5 sacks, and one forced fumble.